Kitura/Swift-Kuery/MigrationGuide.md

 ```

 ### ResultSet changes
 The biggest overhaul in the result API is of ResultSet.
-The nextRow method has seen a small update to its signature, new functions for retrieving column titles and closing the result set have been added and a new mechanism for iterating the rows is has replaced the previous sequence variable.
+The `nextRow` function has seen a small update to its signature, new functions for retrieving column titles and closing the result set have been added and a new mechanism for iterating the rows is has replaced the previous sequence variable.

 The first of these changes is the smallest and has been made to expose any errors encountered when retrieving results from the database to the caller.
 The updated signature now passes an optional array of results as before but also an optional error.
 Previous usage of the API would be similar to: